AJnsm/Stator/README.md

 curl -s https://get.nextflow.io | bash
 ```

 You must have access to either Docker or Singularity.
-Most clusters (like Eddie) use Singularity for security reasons, but both will automatically pull the right container from DockerHub.
-(Conda environments are supported, but not recommended or guaranteed to work.)
+Most HPC clusters use Singularity for security reasons, but both will automatically pull the right container from DockerHub.
+(Conda environments will be supported, but are yet not recommended or guaranteed to work.)

 ## Input files

-* rawDataPath: A count matrix in csv format, where the rows are cells, and the columns genes.
+* `rawDataPath`: A count matrix in csv format, where the rows are cells, and the columns genes.
 The first row should contain the gene names (does not matter in which format).
-* clusterFile (optional): A list of integer cluster annotations per cell in csv format: This should be in the same order as the cells in the count matrix.
+* `clusterFile` (optional): A list of integer cluster annotations per cell in csv format: This should be in the same order as the cells in the count matrix.
-* userGenes (optional): A list of genes that should be included in the final analysis, irrespective of their variability.
+* `userGenes` (optional): A list of genes that should be included in the final analysis, irrespective of their variability.
-* genesToOne (optional): A list of genes that should be conditioned to a 1 instead of a 0.
+* `genesToOne` (optional): A list of genes that should be conditioned to a 1 instead of a 0.
-* doubletFile (optional): A list of booleans that indicate whether a cell should be included (e.g. on the basis of being a suspected doublet), in the same order as the cells in the count matrix.
+* `doubletFile` (optional): A list of booleans that indicate whether a cell should be included (e.g. on the basis of being a suspected doublet), in the same order as the cells in the count matrix.

 ## Output files